javascript-tutorial/en.javascript.info/1-js/01-getting-started/1-intro/article.md

 ## Languages "over" JavaScript

 The syntax of JavaScript does not suit everyone's needs.
-Different people want different features.

-That's to be expected, because projects and requirements are different for everyone.
+Features nessesitates a certain switch between languages

-So recently a plethora of new languages appeared, which are *transpiled* (converted) to JavaScript before they run in the browser.
+So, recently a plethora of new languages appeared, which are *transpiled* (converted) to JavaScript before they run in the browser.

 Modern tools make the transpilation very fast and transparent, actually allowing developers to code in another language and auto-converting it "under the hood".

-Examples of such languages:
+Some of the other languages:

 - [CoffeeScript](http://coffeescript.org/) is a "syntactic sugar" for JavaScript.
 It introduces shorter syntax, allowing us to write clearer and more precise code.
 Usually, Ruby devs like it.
 - [TypeScript](http://www.typescriptlang.org/) is concentrated on adding "strict data typing" to simplify the development and support of complex systems.
 It is developed by Microsoft.